CultivateHQ/cultivateHQ.com/source/posts/2015-08-07-how-to-set-different-layouts-in-phoenix.markdown

 ## Apply the layout at the router

 This is my current approach to solving the problem.
-Create a new pipeline with our plug and use it along with the standard `:browser` pipeline.Declaring it as part of the plug pipeline used in the admin routing, it covers all of our admin controllers.
+Create a new pipeline with our plug and use it along with the standard `:browser` pipeline.
+Declaring it as part of the plug pipeline used in the admin routing, it covers all of our admin controllers.

 ```elixir